They'd never voted Conservative. Why these left-leaning strongholds shook British politics.

 Meanwhile, in Scotland and Northern Ireland, there were gains Friday for nationalist lawmakers who want to separate from the U.K. and, in Northern Ireland's case, reunite with the Irish Republic to the south.

-In this sense, the vote will do little to dampen fears, or hope, depending on your perspective, that the U.K. might be in danger of breaking apart.
+In this sense, the vote will do little to dampen fears, or hope, depending on one's perspective, that the U.K. might be in danger of breaking apart.